 Explore Strange Fruit

 ‘Strange Fruit’ by Abel Meeropol is a poem on the genocide of black people in America.
 The tragic effect gets embodiment in the poem by the use of Meeropol’s bitter irony.
 The poet presents an image of a tree that bears strange fruit.
-The symbolic tree has blood on the leaves and in its root.
-The poet can see the “black body”, a reference to the Afro-Americans, swinging on the tree.
+The symbolic tree has blood on the leaves and on its root.
+The poet can see the “black body,” a reference to the Afro-Americans, swinging on the tree.
 In the pastoral landscape of southern America, the rotting bodies create a shocking sensation in the poet’s mind.

-Meeropol creates a stark contrast between the superficial beauty of American culture and the rotting inside fused with bitterness and ruthlessness in the second stanza.
+Meeropol creates a stark contrast between the superficial beauty of American culture and the rotting inside fused with bitterness and brutality in the second stanza.
 The unending atrocities on black people throughout the year get reflected in the concluding section of the poem.

 Structure and Form

 ‘Strange Fruit’ by Abel Meeropol contains three stanzas.
 Each stanza has four lines in it.
 The rhyme scheme of the poem is AABB.
-The poem has a perfect rhyme and the mentioned rhyme scheme runs throughout the poem.
+The poem has a perfect rhyme, and the mentioned rhyme scheme runs throughout the poem.
 In the first stanza, “fruit” in the first line rhymes with the “root” in the second line.
-Likewise “breeze” and “trees” rhyme in the following lines.
-In the second stanza, “South” rhymes with “mouth”, “fresh” and “flesh” rhyme altogether.
-Likewise in the third stanza, “pluck” and “suck”, “drop” and “crop” rhyme together.
+Likewise, “breeze” and “trees” rhyme in the following lines.
+In the second stanza, “South” rhymes with “mouth,” “fresh,” and “flesh” rhyme altogether.
+Likewise, in the third stanza, “pluck” and “suck,” “drop,” and “crop” rhyme together.

 In the next stanza, “gallant South” is a personal metaphor.
-From this section of the poem, Abel Meeropol uses irony in most of the cases.
+From this section of the poem, Abel Meeropol uses irony in most cases.
 In the last stanza, there is a use of anaphora in the second and third lines.
-In this stanza, the poet makes use of metonymy for referring to the summer and winter season.
+In this stanza, the poet makes use of metonymy for referring to the summer and winter seasons.
 The natural extremities mentioned here can be treated as metaphors too.